kastnerp/WeatherUndergroundDownload/README.md

 # WeatherUndergroundDownload

-I tried to scrape weather data from Weather Underground and found two deprecated scripts online.
+I tried to scrape weather data from Weather Underground and found two deprecated scripts online which have been fixed here.

 # Installation